ArturSkrzeta/Full-Stack-Django-Web-App/README.md

  </li>
  <li>In ORM, we can represent database structure with classes - they are called MODELS.</li>
  <li>Once making migration with <b>python manage.py makemigrations</b>, djabgo converts a class into data schema.</li>
+ <li>ORM lets us to query the database through the model classes.</li>
 </ul>

 <h3>Application features:</h3>